minvws/nl-covid19-coronacheck-provider-docs/docs/data-structures-overview.md

 For those providers who are unable to provide a recovery event but who are able to provide the result of a positive test, there is an alternative event.
 Note that it's the exact same structure as a negative event, but with type `positivetest` and a `positiveResult` field.

 **Warning**: positive test events are ONLY intended for recoveries and as such may only be handed out by the GGD at present.
-Other test providers should ONLY provide negative events and should NOT supply the user with a token of the result was not negative.
+Other test providers should ONLY provide negative events and should NOT supply the user with a token if the result was not negative.

 ```javascript
 {